-- 200 rooms available
+200 rooms available

-- 71 confirmed reservations (75 [75 × 0.05])
+- -71 confirmed reservations $(75 [75 \times 0.05])$

-- 98 guaranteed reservations (100 [100 $\times$ 0.02])
+- 98 guaranteed reservations $(100 [100 \times 0.02])$

+- 4 stayovers

-- 4 stayovers + 5 understays
+- + 5 understays

 - 8 walk-ins

-- 24 number of additional room reservations needed to achieve 100 percent occupancy
+= 24 number of additional room reservations needed to achieve 100 percent occupancy

 The occupancy management formula indicates to the front office manager that 24 additional rooms must be rented to achieve 100 percent occupancy.
-By predicting this number, the front office manager has reasonable flexibility in accepting 24 additional reservations for the evening.
+By predicting this number in advance, the front office manager has reasonable flexibility in accepting 24 additional reservations for the evening.

-Revenue Management
+Yield Management

-Revenue management is the technique of planning to achieve maximum room rates and most profitable guests.
+Yield management is the technique of planning to achieve maximum room rates and most profitable guests.
 This practice encourages front office managers, general managers, and marketing and sales directors to target sales periods and to develop sales programs that will maximize profit for the hotel.
-This topic is fully explored in chapter 6.
-Revenue management is part of the successful administration of a reservation system because it forces the front office manager to make a realistic attempt to produce a favorable income statement.
-Applying rate categories to specific periods with minimum length of reservations and reviewing potential markets and their spending habits assist the front office manager not only in meeting the goal of 100 percent occupancy but also in achieving maximum profitability.
+This topic is fully explored in Chapter 6.
+Yield management is part of successful administration of a reservation system, because it forces the front office manager to make a realistic attempt to produce a favorable income statement.
+Applying rate categories to specific time periods with minimum length of reservations s front office manager of The Times Hotel, you want to project the number of additional Arooms you will need to book to achieve 100 percent occupancy for the night of April 15.
+Use the following historical data to determine the number of additional room reservations needed to achieve 100 percent occupancy: 500 rooms available, 100 confirmed reservations with a 5 percent no-show history, 200 guaranteed rooms with a 2 percent no-show history, 15 stayovers, 10 understays, and and reviewing potential markets and their spending habits assist the front office manager not only in meeting the goal of 100 percent occupancy but also in achieving maximum profitability.